-In our experiments (Romero 2010; Romero et al. 2013), the radius of the spiral does grow exponentially $r = r_0 \exp p\theta$ (with modulations which are due to the anisotropy of the material) as predicted by the inextensible fabric model.
+In our experiments [49], the radius of the spiral does grow exponentially $r = r_0 \exp p\theta$ (with modulations which are due to the anisotropy of the material) as predicted by the inextensible fabric model.
 However the measured average exponential pitch is p = 0.24, a value close but significantly lower than p = 0.27 expected from inextensible fabric theory.
-The fact that the growth factor of the spiral is lower than expected is due to the slight inward propagation.
-The propagation angle directly measured on the experiment is on average deflected inward by an angle on the order of 3°.
-This is close to the value of 4° predicted by Eq.
-(13) for a fold with w = 10 cm.
+The fact the growth factor of the spiral is lower than expected is due to the slight inward propagation.
+The propagation angle directly measured on the experiment is on average deflected inward by an angle on the order of 3° degree.
+This is very close to the value of 4° predicted by equation (1.14) for a fold with w = 10cm.

-4.2.3 Pushing on two cracks: diverging tears
+Pushing on two cracks : diverging tears

 We consider a sheet with two cracks, and a blunt tool pushed on the active front between the cracks.
 We have seen that if elastic energy is neglected, the propagation is perpendicular to the active front, and if one crack is blocked, an exponential spiral is observed.
-In fact in the experiment (Romero 2010; Romero et al. 2013), the pitch of the spiral is measured to be p = 0.29, larger than the theoretical prediction p = 0.27.
-This means that the direction of propagation is not perpendicular, but has a small outwards component which is measured in the experiments as $\theta \sim 2^{o}$ for a sheet with 50 μ m thickness.
+In fact in the experiment [49], the pitch of the spiral is measured to be p = 0.29, larger than the theoretical prediction p = 0.27 this means that the direction of propagation is not perpendicular, but has a small outwards component which is measured in the experiments as $\theta \sim 2^{\circ}$ for a sheet with 50μm thickness.
 Can this deviation from the inextensible fabric model be explained by including elastic energy?

-We see on Fig. 20 that the force F results in an indentation of the front line, by a distance $d = \delta - l$, where l (resp. δ) corresponds to the position of the cracks (resp. of the pushing tool).
-It is reasonable to assume that the elastic energy is a function of the width w and of the indentation distance, $E{el} = E{el}(w, l - \delta)$.
+We see on figure 1.23 that the force F results in an indentation of the front line, by a distance $d = \delta - l$ , where l (resp. $\delta$ ) corresponds to the position of the cracks (resp. of the pushing tool).
+It is reasonable to assume that the elastic energy is a function of the width w and of the indentation distance, $E{el} = E{el}(w, l - \delta)$ .